 Then Officine Panerai of Florence (now Panerai Sistemi-Calzoni Srl) in 1997 passed their brand and watches branch (+ compassess, depth-gauges and torches) to the Vendome-Richemont Group (Cartier), who has realized the second re-edition, that is at present on the market, which their waterproof is now guaranteed until 300 metres even if it is tested until 400 metres in depth, even with the AISI 316L steel case.

 We must remember that during and after the second world war, Officine Panerai (now brand Panerai Sistemi-Calzoni of Bologna-I, member of the L3 Group (Usa)) produced also the compasses, the depth gauges and the torches (also these passed in 1997 to the Vendome-Richemont Group (Cartier)), for the scuba divers and the assault section of the (Royal) Italian Navy, today called -Com.
 Sub.
 In.- "Teseo Tesei" , while today continue to produce various technical instruments for the same Navy and also other instruments for civilian use.
 (Look at, in the "Certif. + Photos" Section, the certificates No. 000059/, 96/ and 102/M.Eq.)
 Finally, in the two world wars the (Royal) Italian Navy used, the "Slow Speed Torpedo", then nicknamed "Maiale"/Pig and the "Radiomir Autobright Path".
 (Look at, in the "Certif. + Photos" Section, the certificates No. 000/S.L.C. and /M.A.S.)
 In 2001 the Richemont group (the owner of the O. Panerai) has bought in Neuchatel (Switzerland) a building, in Rue de la Balance no. 4, in the past office of the local cantonal police headquarter, then utilized, from September 2002, like exclusive factory (O. Panerai Manufacture) (See the photos at the "Sihh 2003", Events and Meetings Section) of the movements for all the O. Panerai production, while from January 2014 the factory is located in Route de Pierre-à-Bot no. 87, ever in Neuchatel.
 In Italy, instead, in Florence, from October 2001, has been reopened the "Bottega d'Arte", the first of the Officine Panerai's shops (boutiques) in the world, already existing in 1900, with at the first floor the Historic Archives of the Officine Panerai, in which, until 2010, was possible to see all of the actual and of the period production like, i. e., watches, compasses, depth gauges and torches.
-The first of the Boutiques Panerai in the world, the "Bottega d'Arte", with commercial area enlarged from September 2014, is located in Florence-Italy, in Piazza San Giovanni no. 16/r, Tel.
+The first of the Boutiques Panerai in the world, the "Bottega d'Arte", enlarged and renewed from 24 November 2014, is located in Florence-Italy, in Piazza San Giovanni no. 16/r, Tel.
 0039-055/215795 and Fax 0039-055/210868 (Gmt +1), in the rooms of the ex "Orologeria Svizzera", Palazzo Arcivescovile, just in front of the Baptistery.